Tawnygoody/MS2-World-of-Rugby/README.md

 9. When testing the site on iPad manually, the "Please turn your device to portrait" message does not show on the iPad when in landscape mode.
     - Fix: As google developer tools may be using an older version iPad, I have increased the max-width to 1200px for the message to show.
 Message now shows on the iPad during manual testing.
+10. When testing the site on iPhone the icon inside the audio button was off center.
+The icon would overlap the edge of the button.
+    - Fix: After checking google developer tools, it appeared there was some default padding set to the button, which was positioning the icon incorrectly.
+By setting this to zero it has centered the icon in the centre of the button.

 ## Known bugs